 - Preparation: Learn how to practice the right way

 - Manage energy: Learn how to control your body’s response to adrenaline

 - Confidence: Learn how to build confidence

 - Courage: Learn how to play courageously (vs. playing tentatively and worrying about mistakes)

 - Concentration: Learn how to slow down and regain control of your mind – even under pressure

 - Focus: Learn how to quiet the mind, focus past distractions, and stay in the moment

 - Resilience: Learn how to recover quickly from mistakes (so you don’t make even more mistakes)

 - Determination: Learn how to keep yourself motivated and relentlessly pursue your goals

-Helping you master these nine performance psychology skills is ultimately what this site is about.
-Once you develop these skills, you will no longer be concerned about stage fright or performance anxiety.
-You may not be comfortable, but it won’t matter.
+Helping you master these eight performance psychology skills is ultimately what this site is about.
+Once you develop these skills, you will no longer be quite as concerned about stage fright or performance anxiety.
+You may not be 100% comfortable, but it won’t matter.
 Your performances will speak for themselves.
+They’ll feel more like a challenge and a thrill than a threat.
 And at the end of the day, that’s what really matters, right?